KienHuynh/KienHuynh.github.io/_posts/2023-05-13-reversed-location-problem.md

 which can be done in $$O(\log n)$$ time using some specific [data structure](https://en.wikipedia.org/wiki/Point_location).
 Reporting the list of disks that the face sees will take $$O(s)$$ where $$s$$ is the number of disks the face sees.

-As we were thinking about algorithms and data structures, the hermit finally finds Shawn.
+As we are thinking about algorithms and data structures, the hermit finally finds Shawn.
 They greet each other and head to their supposed hangout place.
 Maybe they will think of another geometry problem for us to write about.